jakubBone/Airport-Automatic-Landing-System/README.md

 ## Project Structure
 The project now is divided into several key components:

-PlaneClient (Client): Represents an airplane and handles the airplane's movement, communication with the server, and fuel management.
+PlaneClient (Client): Represents an airplane and handles the airplane's movement, utills with the server, and fuel management.

 AirportServer (Server): Manages airplane connections, processes landing requests, and ensures safe landing by controlling runway availability.